 It’s no secret that the fix and flip market is hot right now.
 After a year of urban flight fueling the markets in smaller cities across the country, the waters are just beginning to settle, with urban areas seeing a return to more densely populated centers, the Boston market is ready to keep producing.
 Let’s take a look at the data and explore what exactly we’ve seen and can expect moving forward.

-In Boston, Less room isn’t a deal breaker
+For House Flipping In Boston Massachusetts, Less room isn’t a deal breaker

 Less room isn’t a deal breaker – Amidst all the chaos of the 2020 housing market, the experts were watching for trends that non-analysts may miss; one of the most surprising of said trends is something that goes against a lot of traditional fix and flip considerations.
 In the Boston area, people are willing to move into smaller homes.